tomastrajan/react-typescript-webpack/README.md

 ```

 #### Simple components
-Simple components receive all their data and actions through properties (from parent component).
+Simple components receive all their data and functionality through props (from parent component).
-They may implement their own local `state` and logic used for UI interaction but
+They can implement their own local `state` and logic for handling of internal UI interactions
-this `state` must have no influence on real application state stored in models.
+but all mutations to application state stored in `models`` can only be achieved by executing
+functions received from parent.

 ## Logic
 #### Domain separation
-...
+As applications grow larger it is usually a good idea to split functionality into
+multiple folders (packages) by their respective concern.
+In the perfect world these
+concerns would be perfectly orthogonal so we didn't have to implement any cross
+domain orchestration.
+Unfortunately, that's rarely the case and we usually have to
+deal with cross-domain coordination when implementing our business flows.

 #### Application services
-...
+Application services are used to implement cross-domain orchestration.
+They are the
+only type of service which are allowed to `import` services from other domain packages.
+They only execute functionality of imported domain services and contain no logic on their own.

 #### Services
 Services (~`Actions` / `Stores`) are used to implement domain specific business and